davidtchiu/davidtchiu.github.io/teaching/cs475/proj3/index.md

 #### Programming the Hardware Timer

-It is hard to reliably generate consistent ticks using software (you'd probably understand why, by now), which is why most systems are equip with a hardware timer on the motherboard.
+It is hard to reliably generate consistent ticks using software (you'd probably understand why, by now), which is why most systems are equip with a hardware timer.
 On our virtual machine setup, the timer chipset is the Intel 8254-2.
 This is a programmable hardware timer, meaning we need to tell it what to do when the Xinu boots up.
 First, we need to understand what we're dealing with.

 1. Download the specification for the [Intel 8254 Programmable Interval Timer](8254.pdf) here, and read up to **page 10** before moving on any further.
 It's okay if you don't understand everything just yet, but you'd know that these are the main takeaways: